Obese 2

 This is substitutionary behavior.

-Over-consuming anything depends on at least three factors:
+Over-consuming anything depends on at least four factors:

 1) How much of a commodity we actually need.